 Residential Programs for Men and Women

-A client progress review is held every four weeks to determine whether a client would continue in the program, shift into the six-month program or is ready for discharge.
+A client progress review is held every four weeks to determine whether a client should continue in the program, move into the six-month residential program, or is ready for discharge.

 Healing is an ongoing process.
 For this reason—and because relapse is highest in the first five years after completing treatment— the continuing care program provides ongoing support throughout this critical five-year period.

 The final phase of residential treatment involves long-term care planning.
 Towards the end of treatment, the client connects with a continuing care therapist who helps the client create a “continuing care contract” identifying goals and action steps for recovery.
 The program also includes:

 - A re-entry workshop with a local support team to prepare the group to support and challenge the individual during recovery

 - Training for the local support team on how to best support the client given his/her issues, along with regular meetings to assess the client’s progress

 - Weekly telephone contact with a continuing care liaison

 - Periodic renewal weeks at Saint Luke Institute

 Halfway House is a short-term transitional program for clients who have typically completed residential treatment and need additional time to integrate treatment progress in a less structured environment before returning to their diocese or community.
 This format can also help those who have relapsed.
 Participants practice newly developed interpersonal skills, emotional coping techniques, and healthier ways of living within a supportive and therapeutic environment.